zhihao1021/pd2-ticket-v2/README.md

 #### Discord Config Part
 - `redirect_uri`:
-    The redirect uri you get in discord's developer portal.
+    The redirect uri you set in discord's developer portal.

 - `client_id`:
     The client id you get in discord's developer portal.

 - `client_secret`
     The client secret you get in discord's developer portal.